newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/domestic-employer-register-for-taxes.md

 *  `EIN|ein`
 * Estimated start date
 * Description of your business activity
-* Estimated number of employees (if applicable)
+* Estimated number of employees
-* Anticipated first payroll withholding date for employees (if applicable)
+* Anticipated first payroll withholding date for employees
-* Information on if and when you expect to report and collect sales tax
 * Owner information
 * Mail to address and business location(s)
 * Other taxes you may collect (e.g., motor fuels and cigarette/tobacco taxes), a list will be provided